Opinion: The Golden State Warriors Should Sign Steph Curry's Former Co-Star Monta Ellis

-Opinion: Steph Curry's Former Co-Star?
+Opinion: Full Circle With Steph Curry's Former Co-Star?
 The Golden State Warriors Should Sign This Free Agent

 After making the NBA Finals for five straight years, the Warriors have missed the playoffs in each of the last two seasons.